DevExpress-Examples/out-of-maintenance-how-to-adjust-aspxgridlookup-selection-e4742/Readme.md

 ```

-## Access selection on the server in multiple selection mode.
+## Access selection on the server in multiple selection mode

 To get selected row values on the server in multiple selection mode, call the [ASPxGridView.GetSelectedFieldValues](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridBase.GetSelectedFieldValues(System.String--)) method.